-Floor surfaces suspended flexible fabrics and membrane structures C3.4(b) Floor surface materials in the following areas of buildings must meet the performance criteria specified below: Area of building Minimum critical radiant flux when tested to ISO 9239-1: 2010 Buildings not protected with an automatic fire sprinkler system Buildings protected with an automatic fire sprinkler system Sleeping areas and exitways in buildings where care or detention is provided 4.5 kW/m 2 2.2 kW/m2 Exitways in all other buildings 2.2 kW/m2 2.2 kW/m2 Firecells accommodating more than 50 persons 2.2 kW/m2 1.2 kW/m2 All other occupied spaces except household units 1.2 kW/m2 1.2 kW/m2 C3.4(c) is to be satisfied by ensuring that: a) suspended flexible fabrics used as underlay to exterior cladding or roofing, when exposed to view in all occupied spaces excluding household units , shall have a flammability index of no greater than 5 when tested to AS 1530 Part 2 b) Suspended flexible fabrics and membrane structures shall have a flammability index of no greater than 12 when tested to AS 1530 Part 2 in the following locations: i) exitways from spaces where people sleep, and ii) all occupied spaces within crowd uses.
-Required outcome Demonstrate that surface finishes comply with the se performance requirem ents.
+Floor surfaces suspended flexible fabrics and membrane structures C3.4(b) Floor surface materials in the following areas of buildings must meet the p criteria specified below: t the performance Area of building Minimum critical radiant flux w to ISO 9239-1: 2010 ant flux when tested Buildings not protected with an automatic fire sprinkler system Buildings protected with an automatic fire sprinkler system Sleeping areas and exitways in buildings where care or detention is provided 4.5 kW/m2 2.2 kW/m2 Exitways in all other buildings 2.2 kW/m2 2.2 kW/m2 Firecells accommodating more than 50 persons 2.2 kW/m2 1.2 kW/m2 All other occupied spaces except household units 1.2 kW/m2 1.2 kW/m2 C3.4(c) is to be satisfied by ensuring that: a) suspended flexible fabrics used as underlay to exterior cladding or roofing, view in all occupied spaces excluding household units, shall have a flammability index of no greater than 5 when tested to AS 1530 Part 2 g, when exposed to b) Suspended flexible fabrics and membrane structures shall have a flammability index of no greater than 12 when tested to AS 1530 Part 2 in the following locations: i) exitways from spaces where people sleep, and Paguirad autaema ii) all occupied spaces within crowd uses. no porformance requirem vente Required outcome Demonstrate that surface finishes comply with these performance requirements.